hc-digilab/hc-version-txt/readme.md

 # Configuration
 In the root of your project add a '.version-txt.json' file and insert the following:

-- projectName is required (can be defined in the config or passed in through buildFile({ projectName: 'example' }))
+- projectName is required (can be defined in the config or passed in through buildFile function)
-- distDirectory is required
+- distDirectory is required (can be defined in the config or passed in through buildFile function)
 - distFilename is required
 - distFiletypes is required (can be the following values ["json", "txt"] || ["json"] || ["txt"]